Dave-team/Knowledge-base/Self awareness.md

     - What do I want out of life?
     - What do I value in life?
 - Keep good memories close to you
+- Have the ability to answer tough live questions.
+What’s you earliest childhood memory?
+Biggest failure?
+What are your parents like?
+Most emotional moment?
+Most happy/ proud moment?
+Etc.

 ## Findings
 ### Action over content consumption